amidaware/trmm-docs/docs/install_docker.md

 ![arecords](images/arecords.png)

-### Acquire Let'sEncrypt wildcard certs with Certbot
+### Acquire Let's Encrypt wildcard certs with Certbot

 !!!warning
-  If the Let'sEncrypt wildcard certificates are not provided, a self-signed certificate will be generated and most agent functions won't work.
+  If the Let's Encrypt wildcard certificates are not provided, a self-signed certificate will be generated and most agent functions won't work.

 **1 ) Install Certbot**